Frequently Asked Questions

 Where do you buy microgreen seeds?

 We have been buying our Microgreen Seeds from Trueleaf Market for 7 years now!
 They are a trustworthy supplier, with fair pricing.
-When picking seeds, buying in bulk has a higher upfront cot, however it will save you money in the end.
+When picking seeds, buying in bulk has a higher upfront cost, however it will save you money in the end.
 Click here for the seed supplier.

 How long do microgreens take to grow?